-Although rare, allergic reaction is a potential risk that may face your guinea pig if you’re unlucky.
+- Allergic reactions – Although rare, allergic reaction is a potential risk that may face your guinea pig if you’re unlucky.
 You may notice vomiting, diarrhea, and even stomach aches.
-Immediately after you notice any of these symptoms, offer the guinea pig sufficient water as the first aid, and if the symptoms get worse, you should visit a qualified vet for further help.

-Too much sugar isn’t good for your guinea pig and for this reason, you need to regulate the intake of orange peppers in guinea pig’s diet.
-Guinea pigs have a very sensitive digestive system and excess sugar but also fiber can cause serious stomach problems for them.
+- Problems with digestion – Too much sugar isn’t good for your guinea pig and for this reason.
+You need to regulate the intake of orange peppers in guinea pig’s diet.
+Guinea pigs have a very sensitive digestive system.
+Excess sugar and fiber can cause serious stomach problems for them.

 Serving Size and Frequency of Orange Bell Peppers for Guinea Pigs